 Which European countries offer tuition free education?

 This is not a myth that in Europe you can get tuition free education.
-Many universities in Norway, Sweden, Germany, Denmark and Finland offer exactly that.
+Many universities in Norway, Sweden, Germany, Denmark and Finland offer exactly that (you would only need to pay if you book a tutor as an additional help).
 Although, you will still need to find the source of income for your living expenses and administrative entry fees of few hundred of Euros, you still get an opportunity to study free of charge and get a degree.
 Let us have a closer look at the studying options offered by each of the aforementioned dream countries.

 The truth is that in Norway education is financed with taxpayers’ money, so you are offered education at little to no cost.
 Even if you are not native, you can enjoy a free ride at state universities.